 “Our videos embrace collegiality.
 They are real life and they are enjoyable.”

 I’ve always done my research.
 Back then, I found nothing even close to what I envisioned.
 Everything seemed low-budget and predictable, with canned scripts and stilted scenarios.
-Last year, when new federal guidelines were put into place that require an interactive/video component, I realized then there was a real need for on-line training videos that taught proper workplace conduct but didn’t encourage employees to sue them.
+I realized then there was a real need for on-line training videos that taught proper workplace conduct but didn’t encourage employees to sue them.
 I also realized that these videos should offer something different.
 In order to really educate employees on the importance of proper workplace behavior, the program needed to be both informative and enjoyable.

 I reached out to my friend, Geoffrey Cantor, for advice.
 An actor, best known for his portrayal of Mitchell Ellison in Marvel’s Daredevil, I knew he also provided creative consulting services for small businesses and non-profits.
 I thought that he could offer some insight, and he did not disappoint.
 Geoffrey wrote, produced, and directed the entire series.
 And I couldn’t be happier with the result.